 Soil tests are used as the basis for nutrient application, and should be available for each of your fields where crops are grown and fertilizer (manure) is applied.
 At a minimum, each field or management unit should be comprehensively sampled once as a baseline.
 This will help establish an average for the field and identify any areas of variation that may require different nutrient requirements.
 After a baseline is achieved, testing may be conducted once every three years thereafter as a minimum.
 More frequent testing will aid in better agronomic application rates.
 If manure is going to be applied to your field, an annual fall nitrate test should be taken to a depth of 12 inches on all fields after harvest in the fall.

-Soil samples should be analyzed for: pH, EC, OM, nitrate-N, ammonium-N, P (Bray), and K. Additional tests may be required for various practices.
-For instance, a Pre Sidedress Nitrate Test (PSNT) shall be performed on corn ground prior to each sidedress application.
+Soil samples should be analyzed for: pH, EC, OM, nitrate-N, ammonium-N, P (Bray), and K every 3 years.
+For corn ground a Pre Sidedress Nitrate Test (PSNT) is recommended performed prior to each sidedress application.

 Interpreting Your Results